 - Eat regular, balanced meals and enjoy the goodies in moderation.

 - Be physically active.
-Include time for exercise or incorporate exercise when you can — park far away when out shopping, take the stairs, dance to holiday music, etc.
+Include time for exercise or incorporate it into your daily activities — park far away when out shopping, take the stairs, dance to holiday music, etc.

 - Make time just to relax and be with people you care about and who care about you.